pH simulation of marine scrubber discharge

 Quick and flexible modelThe method of using CFD simulation offers a quick solution, suited for the specific discharge layout.
 The report may be used as documentation in communicating with the classification companies in preparation for an approval of the scrubber unit design and discharge.

-Load, stress and vibration measurements for structures and machinery
+Measurements for structures and machinery

 Measurements of loads, deformations, strains and vibrations, for general purpose and projects.